Lunar New Year

 IS LUNAR NEW YEAR AN OBSERVED HOLIDAY?

-Lunar New Year is not a federal public holiday.
+Lunar New Year is not a federal public holiday and is not a formally observed holiday at UCSF.
 However, a new bill signed by Governor Gavin Newsom is honoring an important cultural holiday in a new way.
 AB 2596 recognizes Lunar New Year as an official state holiday.
 The bill would authorize state employees, with specified exceptions, to elect to receive 8 hours of holiday credit for the “Lunar New Year” in lieu of receiving 8 hours of personal holiday credit, and to elect to use 8 hours of vacation, annual leave, or compensating time off, consistent with departmental operational needs and collective bargaining agreements, for “Lunar New Year,” as specified.

 “The Lunar New Year celebrates a chance to leave behind the troubles of the past year and invite prosperity and good luck moving forward.
 Recognizing this day as a state holiday acknowledges the diversity and cultural significance Asian Americans bring to California and provides an opportunity for all Californians to participate in the significance of the Lunar Year.” – Governor Gavin Newsom